630.474.6700

 If a settlement is not reached after discovery has concluded, a trial will be scheduled.
 A family law court judge is likely to hold a pre-trial conference before a trial or hearing in an effort to reach a settlement agreement and avoid the expenses associated with a trial.
 In divorce court, a judge, not a jury, will decide your case.

-1. Implementation
+9. Implementation

 Implementing terms of divorce judgment

 After an agreement has been reached, either through negotiations or a trial, the judge will issue a final Judgment for Dissolution of Marriage.
 Once entered by the court, this document will legally end the marriage.
-It will outline how marital property will be divided, whether spousal support will be paid, as well as parenting time and support agreements for children.
+It will outline how marital property will be divided and whether spousal support will be paid, as well as parenting time and support agreements for children.

 Many of the actions needed in this final step, such as closing out joint bank accounts, do not require the assistance of an attorney.
 However, some needs, such as informing the administrators of your retirement accounts on how to divide the assets, might involve your legal team.